jobyh/tutorials/php/lesson2/tutorial.md

 $anneBonny = ['hat' => 'tricorn', 'weapon' => 'pistol', 'dubloons' => 107];
 ```

 This form lets us specify custom indexes for our array.
+If you are already
+familiar with JavaScript using arrays like this is a bit like objects.
-If we want to know
-how many dubloons our pirate has we can access the value like this:
+If we want to know how many dubloons our pirate has we can access the value like this:

 ```php
 $anneBonny['dubloons']